Do Vision-Language Models Measure Up? Benchmarking Visual Measurement Reading with MeasureBench: Evaluation Results

-Within the Qwen family, overall performance does not monotonically improve with larger LLMs when the visual tower remains unchanged, Qwen2.5-VL-7B, Qwen2.5-VL-32B and Qwen2.5-VL-72B use a ViT with the same number of parameters.
-This implies that larger language backbones do not translate into better fine-grained perception without commensurate upgrades to the visual encoder, input resolution, or tokenization of high-frequency details.
+\textbf{Larger models may not always read better.} Table \ref{tab:combined_measurebench} shows that GPT-5-Mini marginally outperforms GPT-5, while Qwen2.5-VL-7B performs on par with Qwen2.5-VL-72B and outperforms Qwen2.5-VL-32B.
+Through case studies (more in Appendix), we observe that while a portion of GPT-5-Mini's correct answers can attribute to successful guessing, GPT-5 genuinely erred in image recognition on a different subset of problems.
+Within the Qwen family, overall performance does not monotonically improve with larger LLMs when the visual encoder remains unchanged.\footnote{Qwen2.5-VL-7B, Qwen2.5-VL-32B and Qwen2.5-VL-72B use a ViT with the same number of parameters~\citep{Qwen2.5-VL}.} This implies that larger language backbones do not contribute to better fine-grained perception, while sometimes the language prior may incorrectly bias the predicted values.
+For instance, Qwen2.5-VL-72B has shown a much stronger preference in predicting ``10:10'' on clock images (73\% of real images), as described in Appendix~\ref{app:1010}.

-\textbf{Real vs.\ synthetic.} The gap between real and synthetic is modest but consistent: most models lose a few points on Overall (e.g., Gemini-2.5-Pro 30.3 to 26.1, GPT-5 19.8 to 16.8), showing that synthetic scenes remain a genuine challenge rather than an easy shortcut.
-That drop is driven mainly by Value accuracy, while Unit is comparatively stable, suggesting numeric extraction is the primary failure mode.
-Yet the sim-to-real gap is small enough to preserve model ordering, indicating synthetic is challenging yet highly transferable, and can be a useful proxy for real-world performance.
+\textbf{Real vs.\ synthetic.} The gap between real and synthetic is modest but consistent: most VLMs achieve generally lower accuracy on synthetic images than real images (e.g., Gemini-2.5-Pro 30.2 to 26.3, GPT-5 19.8 to 16.9), showing that synthetic scenes remain a genuine challenge rather than an easier abstraction.
+The drop is mainly driven by \emph{value} accuracy, while \emph{unit} accuracies remain similar, suggesting that numeric extraction is the primary failure mode.